Akerselvens Brugseierforening

 Akerselvens Brugseierforening was an industrial association established in 1867 by factories located near Akerselva in Aker and Kristiania, Norway.
-Its first chairman was Jørgen Meinich, who chaired the association for 25 years.
-In 1876 the association acquired the rights to exploit all water resources in Nordmarka.
-From 1885 the association cooperated with the municipality of Kristiania on water supply to the city.
+Its first chairman, Jørgen Meinich, chaired for 25 years.
+In 1876, the association acquired the rights to exploit all water resources in Nordmarka.
+From 1885, the association cooperated with the municipality of Kristiania on water supply to the city.
 The association was dissolved in 1953.